 To view the most current reservoir elevation, content, inflow and release, click on: Lake Powell Data.

 To view the most current reservoir elevation projections, click on: Lake Powell Elevation Projections.

-To view the 2017 progression of snowpack above Lake Powell, click on Lake Powell Snow Chart.
+To view the 2017 progession of snowpack above Lake Powell, click on Lake Powell Snow Chart.

 To view the current inflow forecast relative to past inflows, click on Lake Powell Inflow Forecast

-In February 2017, the release volume will be approximately 715 thousand acre-feet (kaf), with fluctuations anticipated between approximately 9,000 cfs and 15,000 cfs and consistent with the Glen Canyon Operating Criteria (Federal Register, Volume 62, No. 41, March 3, 1997).
-The anticipated release volume for March is approximately 720 kaf with daily fluctuations between approximately 8,000 cfs and 14,000 cfs.
-The expected release for April is 645 kaf with daily fluctuations between approximately 8,000 cfs and 14,000 cfs.
+In July, the release volume will be approximately 850 kaf, with fluctuations anticipated between about 9,500 cfs in the nighttime to about 17,500 cfs in the daytime and consistent with the Glen Canyon Operating Criteria (Federal Register, Volume 62, No. 41, March 3, 1997).
+The anticipated release volume for August is 900 kaf with daily fluctuations between approximately 10,000 cfs and 18,000 cfs.
+The expected release for September is 663 kaf with daily fluctuations between approximately 8,500 cfs and 14,500 cfs.